Seymour High School (Indiana): History

 In 1988, the library and business classrooms above the library were renovated and enlarged, and an additional computer lab was constructed for the business department.
 In 1992, the guidance and administrative offices were renovated and enlarged.
 In 1997 a two-year, $18 million renovation and building expansion project that included the construction of a new auxiliary gym, a new science wing, a hallway linkage between the original building and the 1968 building, and extensive remodeling of all classrooms, the cafeteria, and the Earl D. Prout was completed.
 In the spring of 2000 ground was broken on a major renovation of the stadium including the remodeling of locker rooms and the construction of a new weight and training room.

 In 2007, the girls softball facility was completely remodeled including the construction of dugouts and an announcers' booth.
 An indoor multi-purpose athletic facility was also constructed adjacent to the varsity baseball field.

 In 2011, due to a flood, the street in front of the Auditorium had to be removed and replaced.

 In 2016, a new turf soccer field and stadium were built on the west side of the school grounds.
 A turf football field was also installed, replacing the natural grass that once supported the football stadium.

+In 2022, construction began on an expansion and remodeling of the high school.
+The building's expansion included 30 classrooms, new band and choir rooms, and a new cafeteria.
+The previous cafeteria was remodeled into a new home economics hallway, and the previous band and choir rooms were made into a large group room.
+The construction was part of a larger Seymour Community Schools project, which also included construction on the Seymour Intermediate School and Ag Science Center.
+Construction on the high school was completed on August 12, 2024.